 Innovations and Engineering Design is a new title for a relatively new and highly successful category.
 27 of the 54 national finalists in the first six years of the Engineering category of the national BHP Billiton Foundation Science and Engineering Awards (BHPBFSEA) came from the Working Technologically category of the STANSW Young Scientist Award.
 In February 2018, two NSW HSC Design and Technology students took out 1st and 2nd place in the Engineering category of the national 2018 BHP Billiton Foundation Science and Engineering Fair and then went on to represent Australia at the 2018 Intel International Science and Engineering Fair held in Pittsburgh.
-Callum and Declan Predavec from Mosman High School will be travelling with the BPBSEA team.
-They will be joined by two students in the Young Scientist team who will also be presenting Technology projects.
-Of special note was our only HSC Design & Technology entrant Maddison King, from Meriden School, who performed well in her HSC Design & Technology as well as gaining an all-expenses trip to the US.
-View a special report on two of our technology projects aired on Sunrise 19th January 2017.
+At ISEF, Oliver Nicholls from Barker College took out the top STEM prize for school students in the world.
+Oliver was awarded the Gordon E. Moore Award for USD $75,000, in recognition of his autonomous robotic window cleaner being the most outstanding and innovative project at the fair and possessing the greatest potential impact for revolutionising its’ particular field of work.

 A NEW AND EXCITING COMPETITION FOR TECHNOLOGY TEACHERS

-We are very pleased to promote the Institute of Industrial Arts Technology Education (IIATE) who are sponsoring the Models category for 2016 – 2018, opening the door to technology students and teachers taking part in the Young Scientist Awards.
-Our Models category has ideally suited Technology, Design and Technology, Science and Technology (K-6), Industrial Technology, Graphics Technology and Engineering Studies teachers and students, so it has been a natural step for IIATE to come on board to sponsor and promote the IIATE Models and Innovation Awards.
+We are very pleased to promote the Institute of Industrial Arts Technology Education (IIATE) who have been sponsoring the Technology & Engineering category since 2016, opening the door to technology students and teachers taking part in the Young Scientist Awards.
+Our Technology & Engineering category has ideally suited Technology, Design and Technology, Industrial Technology, Graphics Technology and Engineering Studies teachers and students, so it has been a natural step for IIATE to come on board to sponsor and promote the IIATE Innovations and Engineering Design Awards.

 CAN YOU REMEMBER THE MYDA AWARDS?